IshaqueThePassionate/javascript-for-everyone/07_Program_Structure/03_Control_Flow_if_else if_else/Readme.md

   - If `theNumber` is 100 or greater, it prints "This is a large number."
 - If `theNumber` is not a valid number, it prints "Hey.
 Why didn't you give me a number?"

-These examples should help you understand the usage of `if`, `else if`, and `else` statements in JavaScript for both simple and complex scenarios.
+These examples should help you understand the usage of `if`, `else if`, and `else` statements in JavaScript for both simple and complex scenarios..